Michelle Rounds’ Body Allegedly ‘Surrounded By Pill Bottles’ At Scene Of Death: New Details

 Now, Rounds’ family allegedly fears that her death may have been related to pain medication she had been taking for “severe pain” due to her health conditions and desmoid tumors [more information below], a separate source told the site.
 They also learned that Rounds’ family allegedly believes her death could have been due to the fact that she was “not thinking clearly” while medicating.

 Desmoid tumors are noncancerous growths that develop in fibrous, or connective tissue of the body that forms tendons and ligaments.
-Desmoids often occur the arms, legs, midsection, head and neck.
-Another term for desmoid tumors is aggressive fibromatosis.
+Desmoids often occur in the arms, legs, midsection, head and neck.
+Another term for desmoid tumors is aggressive fibromatosis. [via WebMD; Mayo Clinic]

-Rosie and Rounds were married for more than three years between 2012 and 2015, although their relationship began in 2011.
+Rosie, 55, and Rounds were married for more than three years between 2012 and 2015, although their relationship began in 2011.
 Rosie filed for divorce from Rounds in Feb.
 2015.
 When they were together, the pair adopted a now 4-year-old daughter, Dakota.

 Upon hearing the news that Rounds had passed, Rosie released the following statement [via TMZ]: “I am saddened to hear about this terrible tragedy.
 Mental illness is a very serious issue affecting many families.
 My thoughts and prayers go out to Michelle’s family, her wife Krista and their child.”